Evenwyne/programming-univbasics-2-repetition-while-variants/README.md

 type of loop frequently and Ruby has some variations on `while...do...end` that are handy to know.

-## Use `Integer`.times to execute a loop _n_-times
+## Use `Integer`.times to Execute a Loop _n_-times

-It's very common to want to repeat a bit of code some number (typically written as _n_) times.
+It's very common to want to repeat a bit of code some number of times (typically written as _n_) .
 We can use a `while...do...end` for this purpose.
 Let's run some code three times:

 ```ruby
 n = 2